dafadey/simpledraw2D/README.md

 7. In the same window, set `Configuration properties->Librarian->Additional Dependencies` add `opengl32.lib` and `glfw3.lib`

 8. In `Solution Explorer->simpledraw2D->Sources` do `Add->Existing Item` and choose `simpledraw2d_glfw3.cpp`
-<br>... we are almost done (no!)
+<br>... we are almost done (NO!)

 Now your path diverges to 'a' or 'b'.
 In the case of path 'a' you are building a library with resources but to use it you have to add resources to all your projects every time.
 It is not very convenient so you can use path 'b'.
-In which you set `xxd` project to be built before simpledraw2D and before building the latter you set *pre-build* step which uses `xxd.exe` to generate include file `font.inl` which contains font data in a form of simple C character array.
+In which you set `xxd` project to be built before simpledraw2D and before building the latter you set `Pre-Build` step which uses `xxd.exe` to generate include file `font.inl` which contains font data in a form of simple C character array.

 - **a**<br> In `Solution Explorer->libsimpledraw2D->Header Files` do `Add->Existing Item` and choose `simpledraw2D_res.h`
     <br><br>In `Solution Explorer->libsimpledraw2D->Resource Files` do `Add->Existing Item` and choose `simpledraw2D.rc`

 - **b**<br> Add `HAVE_FONT_DAT` to `Solution Explorer->libsimpledraw2D->Properties->Configuration properties->C/C++->Preprocessor->Preprocessor Definitions`
     <br><br>Add new project to your solution, name it `xxd`
-    <br><br>Navigate to `Solution Explorer->libsimpledraw2D->Properties->Configuration properties->Build Dependencies->Project Dependencies`, where add `xxd` dependency for `libsimpledraw2D`
+    <br><br>Navigate to `Solution Explorer->libsimpledraw2D->Properties->Configuration properties->Build Dependencies->Project Dependencies`, and add `xxd` dependency for `libsimpledraw2D`
     <br><br>In `Solution Explorer->simpledraw2D->Properties->Configuration properties->Build Events->Pre-Build Event`
     set the `Command Line` to `"$(OutDir)xxd.exe $(SolutionDir)..\font.dat > $(SolutionDir)..\font.inl"`

-In case of 'b' all the font stuff is embedded into `libsimpledraw2D.lib`, so I would advise path 'b' as a best practice for Windows build.
+In case of 'b' all the font stuff is embedded into `libsimpledraw2D.lib`, so I would advise path 'b' over 'a' as a best practice for Windows build.

-### Python
+### Python (optional)
 Now we are going to add a Python library.
 It will be pure *simpledraw2D.pyd* that you should place right near your *py* script, i.e. no `__init__.py`, `setup.py`, pip-s, modules, and MSVC Python extensions.
 You need just libsimpledraw2D.lib and virgin MSVC capable of building C++ projects.
 To be sure, say you have [Python](https://www.python.org/downloads/) installed in C:\Python311 and you also got ***numpy*** with pip or so.
 So let's go.
 Assuming you have your source MSVC2015 project opened do:

 - Add a new *Empty C++* project to the solution with the name ***pysimpledraw2D***.
 Set `Configuration Properties->General->Configuration type = Dynamic library(.dll)`.